All Articles

 BEST PICTURE 1965: The Sound of Music

-The Sound of Music by Howard Lindsay, Russel Crouse, Richard Rodgers and Oscar Hammerstein II (US/UK)
+The Sound of Music by Richard Rodgers, Oscar Hammerstein II, Howard Lindsay and Russel Crouse (US/UK)

 (Full-Length Musical, Dramatic Comedy / 7w, 4m, 5 girls, 2 boys, plus ensemble)

-The final collaboration between Rodgers & Hammerstein, this inspirational story, based on the memoir of Maria von Trapp, follows an ebullient postulate who serves as governess to the seven children of the imperious Captain von Trapp, bringing music and joy to the household.
+The final collaboration between Rodgers & Hammerstein, this inspirational story, based on the memoir of Maria von Trapp, follows the charming, irrepressible governess to the seven children of the imperious Captain von Trapp, who brings music and joy to their staid household.
 But as the forces of Nazism take hold of Austria, Maria and the entire von Trapp family must make a moral decision.

 Also available for theatrical licensing: The Sound of Music: Youth Edition (US/UK).